 The redemption system for flights is also simpler.
 Before you redeem, reference the Flight Reward Chart to see which travel zone your planned trip falls under.
-You can use the Points Predicter Tool to get a fairly accurate estimate of the cost (in points) of your trip and gage whether to fly with Air Canada or a partner airline.
+You can use the Points Predicter Tool to get a fairly accurate estimate of the cost (in points) of your trip and gauge whether to fly with Air Canada or a partner airline.
 This is a major improvement on the old system, which left you guessing about what flights would cost and often meant paying more points than expected.

 Every seat is available on Air Canada Flights

 A big benefit of the new program is that you can now reserve any seat you like, as long as it’s for sale.
 Previously, if you wanted to redeem your Aeroplan Points, you would have selected from a small block of seats on each flight.
 Sometimes this meant that you had to choose a different flight or route if all of the designated “rewards seats” on your desired flight were sold out.
 Now, you can have your pick of window or aisle, business class or economy seats – your options are only restricted by seat availability.

 While partner airlines will continue to limit the number of seats available for purchase using points, you’ll be able to see the fixed number of points you need to redeem for partner flight rewards on the point predicter tool.